Browns star Garrett keeping open mind about Deshaun Watson

 BEREA, Ohio (AP) — Aware of the public’s perception, Myles Garrett has made up his own mind about Deshaun Watson.

-Garrett has focused on how the embattled quarterback has conducted himself with the team since joining the Browns while facing serious legal consequences and possible NFL punishment over alleged sexual misconduct.
+While Watson is being assailed by others for alleged sexual misconduct, Garrett has been impressed with how the embattled quarterback has conducted himself since joining the Browns despite facing serious legal consequences and possible NFL punishment.

-“It isn’t any of my business,” said Garrett, Cleveland’s All-Pro defensive end and unquestioned team leader.
-“I try to keep my nose out of it.
-I don’t try to put my eyes on it.
-The only thing that matters to me is if he’s playing every game and what we need to do to step up as a defense if he isn’t.”
+“From what I’ve seen, he’s walked the right way,” said Garrett, Cleveland’s All-Pro defensive end and unquestioned team leader.
+“Whether he’s had a slipup or not, I’m not the judge.
+I’m not the jury or the executioner.”

-Garrett’s comments came a day after a 23rd massage therapist filed a civil lawsuit accusing Watson of sexual misconduct during appointments made while he played for Houston.
+Garrett’s comments came following practice Wednesday, a day after a 23rd massage therapist filed a civil lawsuit accusing Watson of sexual misconduct during appointments made while he played for Houston.

 The newest lawsuit is the first filed since the Browns traded for Watson in March, when they signed him to a record-setting $230 million fully guaranteed contract.